Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-In applications (e.g., the contruction of gravitational wave templates for the compact binary inspiral) it is very useful to introduce new spin variables that are designed to have a conserved \emph{three-dimensional Euclidean} norm (numerically equal to $s$).
-Using conserved-norm spin vector variables is indeed the most natural choice when considering the dynamics of compact binaries reduced to the frame of the center of mass or to circular orbits~\cite{BMFB13}.
-Indeed the evolution equations of such spin variables reduces, by construction, to ordinary precession equations, and these variables are secularly constant (see Ref.~\cite{W05}).
+In applications (viz. the construction of gravitational-wave templates for the compact binary inspiral) it is very useful to introduce new spin variables that are designed to have a conserved \emph{three-dimensional} Euclidean norm (numerically equal to $s$).
+Using conserved-norm spin vector variables is indeed the most natural choice when considering the dynamics of compact binaries reduced to the frame of the center of mass or to circular orbits \citep{BMFB13}.
+Indeed the evolution equations of such spin variables reduce, by construction, to ordinary precession equations, and these variables are secularly constant (see \citealt{W05}).

 A standard, general procedure to define a (Euclidean) conserved-norm spin spatial vector consists of projecting the spin covector $S_\alpha$ onto an orthonormal tetrad $e_A^{\phantom{A}\alpha}$, which leads to the four scalar components ($A=0,1,2,3$)